tina-ds/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
-This is my final data analysis assignment about house sales in King County, USA Home sales prices and characteristics for Seattle and King County, WA (May 2014 - 2015).
+This is my final data analysis assignment about house sales in King County, USA.
+Home sales prices and characteristics for Seattle and King County, WA (May 2014 - 2015):

 - Observations = 21,613
 - Variables = 21